daniel-e/rustml/README.md

 Rustml is a library for doing machine learning in Rust.

-The documentation of the project can be found [here](http://daniel-e.github.io/rustml/rustml).
+The documentation of the project with a descprition of the modules can be found [here](http://daniel-e.github.io/rustml/rustml).

 ## Features

-* powerful matrix and vector support with BLAS bindings for high performance
+* powerful matrix and vector support with BLAS bindings to provide very high performance
 * classification with k-nearest neighbord
-* easy access to MNIST database of handwritten digits
+* easy access to MNIST database of handwritten digits via an the rustml dataset package
 * parse and create CSV files
 * statistical functions like mean and variance for vectors and matrices
 * reading gzip compressed files
 * distance metrics
+* implementation of the DBSCAN clustering algorithm
+* OpenCV binding to read images and videos plus interfaces for simplify feature extraction from images and videos (e.g. select pixels from images or frames of a video via a mask)
+* scaling of feature vectors and matrices
+* examples

-## Using rustml - example matrix multplication
+## Using rustml from scratch - example matrix multplication

 Create a new project with cargo: